 The journey to Córdoba only takes 45 minutes by train, whereas driving would more than double the travel time.

 As the final stop on your itinerary for Spain, Córdoba signifies the tumultuous history of Spain.
 It was a major Islamic Center in the Middle Ages whose magnificent 784 A.D. mosque became a church in 1236.
-The city is also the birthplace of Roman philosopher Seneca.
+The city is also the birthplace of the Roman philosopher Seneca.

 Things to see: